 Foreign Study

-The University of Edinburgh hosts the Philosophy FSP alternating fall terms (even-numbered years).
+The University of Edinburgh hosts the Philosophy FSP biennially, once every two years during fall terms (even-numbered years).
 It is one of Great Britain's finest universities, with a diverse and distinguished faculty.
 Participants take a seminar with the Dartmouth faculty director and two other courses with Edinburgh professors.
 All courses count toward a philosophy major or minor.
 See below for more information.
 Applications are available online!

 Program Information